Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 All that we can do is avenge our fallen brethren by destroying the human landing site.

 {% figure [caption:"Hmm.
-We're wearing green.
+They're wearing green.
 Which of the Seven Kingdoms had green as its national color, again?"] %}
 ![To Tame a Land](/assets/wr/20240922145907_1.jpg)
 {% endfigure %}